corrumptus/spellscript/README.md

 - click (2 times) in "players_atual.txt"

 # notes:
-if you try the second option be careful beacuse: if you use the script before the time to select a portal in the map probably you dont will see all the players. if you are in the same match and use the script for the second time, you will see the other players(sometimes, nobody) but dont worry, click 2 times in the "Salvação.txt" to see (in the end) the players that script catches.
+Be careful if you try the second option.
+If you use the script before the time to select a portal in the map you will probably not see all the players, as they might still be on the loading screen.
+If you run the script twice in a match you will see other players' names (or nobody).
+But don't worry, double click the "Salvação.txt" to see (in the end) the players that the script has listed.

 ![frost gauntlet](https://static.wikia.nocookie.net/spellbreak_gamepedia_en/images/c/ca/Frost_Gauntlet_Round_3.1.png/revision/latest?cb=20210506222719)![wind gauntlet](https://static.wikia.nocookie.net/spellbreak_gamepedia_en/images/b/b6/Wind_Gauntlet_Round_3.1.png/revision/latest?cb=20210506222723)